HMS Lincoln (F99): History

 She was built by Fairfield Shipbuilding and Engineering Company in Govan on the River Clyde.
 The ship was laid down in 1955, launched 6 April 1959, and completed 7 July 1960.
 She was named after the city of Lincoln, Lincolnshire.

 On Tuesday 13 July 1965 she recommissioned in Singapore Dockyard under the command of Commander D C Nairne RN and served in the Far East during the Indonesian Conflict, she also visited Subic Bay during exercises with the US Navy and Hong Kong where she was guard ship.
 Returning to Singapore she sailed for Plymouth in 1966.

-In October 1973 she took part in the Second Cod War under the command of Commander D Howard, and after being rammed in the stern during the first Cod war Commander Howard took steps to stop this happening again.
+In October 1973 she took part in the Second Cod War under the command of Commander D Howard, and after being rammed in the stern during the First Cod War Commander Howard took steps to stop this happening again.
 This involved mounting two lengths of railway line protruding from the stern.
 This had the desired effect in protecting the stern of the ship.
 However, damage was caused to both port and starboard sides of the ship when the ship was positioned between a target trawler and the gunboat Aegir.
 After a successful deployment the ship returned to Chatham to undergo repairs.

 In April 1974 HMS Lincoln was decommissioned at Chatham and placed in the reserve fleet.
 With the serious damage being suffered by British frigates in late 1975, due to aggressive ramming by Icelandic gunboats, in the Third Cod War in 1976, Lincoln received a short refit for patrol duties with improved wooden padding on the bow area for ramming reinforcement.
-It has been suggested, Lincoln was selected for this ramming role as it was the one Type 61, not fitted with hull stabilizer fins.
+It has been suggested that Lincoln was selected for this ramming role as it was the one Type 61, not fitted with hull stabilizer fins.
 She was engaged in sea trials before commencing active service, when settlement was reached over the fishing conflict.